Skip to main content

 LMS platformKey differentiatorsCustomization and automation capabilitiesSupport and implementationKey considerations

-D2L BrightspaceNative AI tools, modular structure, granular admin controlsScalable learning paths, AI course builder (Lumi), role-based dashboardsDedicated success manager, structured rollout, admin trainingBest fit for complex team setups, regulated spaces and high performance needs
+D2L BrightspaceNative AI tools, modular structure, granular admin controlsScalable learning paths, AI course builder (D2L Lumi), role-based dashboardsDedicated success manager, structured rollout, admin trainingBest fit for executive-sponsored, enterprise programs (onboarding at scale, role-based learning, product enablement) where you need deep control, measurable outcomes, and global scale.

 Absorb LMSStrong UX, quick-start templates, solid analyticsBranding, rules-based enrollment, content library automationStandard onboarding, tiered supportBetter for orgs prioritizing simplicity and speed over deep customization